afreen-nesha/ECG-BPM-detector/README.md

 - 🔺 **R-Peak Detection**: Peaks in the ECG waveform are detected to estimate BPM.
 - ⚠️ **Medical Insight**: The analyzed ECG signal frequently displayed a heart rate around **39 BPM**, suggesting **bradycardia** — a condition characterized by an abnormally slow heart rate (typically < 60 BPM).

-> ⚠️ *Disclaimer: This project is for educational purposes and should not be used for real medical diagnosis.*

 ## 🗃️ Dataset

 - Source: [PTB Diagnostic ECG Dataset on Kaggle](https://www.kaggle.com/datasets/shayanfazeli/heartbeat)